 Basics About How to Sell Books for Cash

-If you have a huge collection of books you’re looking to get rid of, that’s certainly an excellent place to start.
-Otherwise, you can find books by checking out thrift and second-hand stores, garage sales and yard sales, Craigslist, Facebook Marketplace, and even local used book stores that are trying to get rid of their excess stock.
+If you have a huge collection of books you’re looking to get rid of, that’s an excellent place to start.
+Otherwise, you can find books by checking out thrift and second-hand stores, garage sales and yard sales, Craigslist, Facebook Marketplace, and even local used bookstores that are trying to get rid of their excess stock.

 If you spot a book that you think may be a good resell, a handy tool to use is the best seller rank (BSR) on Amazon.
 The lower the number, the better.
 For example, books ranked as #1 have sold 1,500 or more copies that month.
 Anything lower than 100,000 is typically good.
 This info can be found in the product details when you search for the book.

-Other tools that are handy for price checking include Jungle Scout, Keepa, and Amazon’s mobile seller app (it has a scanner on it that will instantly tell you the product price).
+Other handy tools for price checking include Jungle Scout, Keepa, and Amazon’s mobile seller app (it has a scanner that will instantly tell you the product price).

 Selling Textbooks Online

-As the most expensive books on the market, reselling textbooks can be a lucrative market.
+As the most expensive books on the market, reselling textbooks can be lucrative.
 Students are looking to get textbooks for cheaper than retail price—and who can blame them!